AndrisPie/LiteratureReviewTools/README.md

 DEVELOPMENT

 1) Try to retrieve results from Web of Science database.
-Should be possible by using BeautifulSoup
+Should be possible by using BeautifulSoup (Weekend)

 2) Unsupervised learning algorithm to classify each research article in a cluster.
 Possible options for classification include:

   - Topic modelling algorithms such as LDA (Latent Dirichlet Analysis) or LSA (Latent Semantic Analysis)
   - Gensim Doc2Vec algorithm to represent each document as a set of vectors.
 Then maybe run clustering algorithm on it.
+Visualise with pyLDAVis.

 Interested in contributing?
 Email me at andris.piebalgs14@outlook.com